A Carrier’s Guide to Partial Truck Loads

 What is a partial truckload?

 Partial truckload (PTL) freight is any shipment that doesn’t fill an entire trailer or truckload.
-Partial truckload freight fills the gap between less than truckload (LTL) shipping and full truckload cargo.
-Any shipment that doesn’t fill an entire trailer and is not defined by freight class is considered a partial truckload.
+PTL freight fills the gap between less-than-truckload (LTL) shipping and full truckload cargo.
+Any shipment that doesn’t fill an entire trailer and is not defined by freight class.

 You can find PTL loads as light as 8,000 pounds or as heavy as 25,000 pounds.
 These loads are usually between 6 and 18 skids, much less than the 26-pallet space capacity of a standard 53′ trailer.
-PTL freight might include bulky but non-uniform cargo such as equipment, machinery, vehicles, and other items that are not very dense but take up lots of space like construction materials.
+Partial load freight might include bulky but non-uniform cargo such as equipment, machinery, vehicles, and other items that are not very dense but take up lots of space, like construction materials.

 Partial truckloads usually involve fewer stops at distribution centers, too, so you don’t have to handle cargo as much as you would with LTL freight shipping.

 Benefits of partial truckload shipping